TheGameCreators/FPS-Creator-Classic/trunk/readme.txt

 V1.1.7
 ------

+ * Added new FPI condition HEALTHGREATER=X this will return true is the entities health is greater the X (a much needed addition)
  * Added AI Factions!
 (Commands for it listed below)
  * Added new FPI action AIADDNEUTRAL=X Y this will add the teams specified by Y to the X's neutral list NOTE!: separate each 'Y' with a | mark